 Remove the caps from the inhaler and spacer.

 Shake the inhaler well and attach the spacer.
-If the inhaler is being used for the first time or has not been used for a while, prime it as directed by its maker.
+If the inhaler is being used for the first time or has not been used for a while, prime it as directed by the manufacturer.

 Breathe out normally.

-Put the spacer between your teeth, above your tongue.
+Put the spacer between your teeth.
 Close your lips tightly around it.

 Keep your chin up.